ABOUT ME AND MY WORK

 Meet your therapist

 This is my happy inner child.
-This is where I am spontaneous, joyful, vulnerable, silly, safe, hopeful and able to accept love.
+This is where I am spontaneous, joyful, vulnerable, silly, safe, hopeful and loving.

-I became a therapist accidentally.
-I always wanted to be a psychologist from an early age because I felt attracted to the conundrums of humanity, but also because it sounded super impressive.
-I didn’t actually intend to be a therapist but because I was looking for a way to heal myself, it just sort of, happened.
-Turns out, I’m really good at it.
+They (whoever they are) say healers are groomed in the family.
+I always wanted to be a therapist from an early age because I felt confused by humans, but also because it sounded impressive and like a really wholesome thing to want to do.
+I didn’t actually intend to be a therapist but because I was looking for a way to make life less weird for myself, it just sort of, happened and I really like ‘solving’ problems.
+Turns out, I’m really good at it and some problems I thought were problems, weren’t actually, problems.

 What I do